Johnson Controls Incorporated – Glendale, Wisconsin

-Johnson Controls Incorporated (JCI) campus expansion project in Glendale, Wisconsin includes plans to achieve LEED Platinum rating from the U.S. Green Building Council on four buildings making it the largest concentration of buildings on one campus to ever receive the rating.
-A 33-acre complex is home to the company’s global corporate headquarters for the power solutions automotive battery business and a power solutions research center.
+Johnson Controls Incorporated (JCI) campus expansion in Glendale, Wisconsin earned a LEED Platinum rating from the U.S. Green Building Council on four buildings making it the largest concentration of buildings on one campus to ever receive the rating.
+A 33-acre complex is home to the company’s global corporate headquarters; headquarters for the power solutions automotive battery business; and a power solutions research center.
 The company’s $73 million transformation, aimed at achieving status as the World’s Most Sustainable Campus, includes the installation of 285 energy-saving THE EDGE luminaires by BetaLED.
 Remarkably, while the square footage of the project has doubled, energy usage is down 21 percent.

 BetaLED parking, security and area luminaires bring energy efficient lighting to a new parking structure, resurfaced parking lots and new campus streets.
 The four-level, 419-stall parking structure is illuminated with134 pendant-mount parking luminaires.
 There are 42 parking structure luminaires on three floors and 16 poles with area lights on the upper deck.